 How to Dry Summer Squash: An Illustrated Guide

-In average growing conditions, those of us who grow zucchini and summer squash usually have it running out our ears, so to speak.
+In average growing conditions, those of us who grow zucchini and summer squash usually have an over-abundance.
 One family (no matter their size) can only handle so much squash, no matter how delicious, tender, or nutty the variety may be.

-Squash chips, or dried summer squash, is my answer.
-With squash chips, I don't have to figure out what to do with 12 zucchini in one afternoon—especially when I've already made a few loaves of zucchini bread, filled several rows of jars with summer squash pickles, and prepared a lamb-and-summer squash casserole for dinner, and treated my chickens to fresh summer squash snacks.
+Squash chips, or dried shredded summer squash, is my answer.
+With dehydrated squash, I don't have to figure out what to do with 12 zucchini in one afternoon—especially when I've already made a few loaves of zucchini bread, filled several rows of jars with summer squash pickles, prepared a lamb-and-summer squash casserole for dinner, and treated my chickens to fresh summer squash snacks.

-Which neighbor's mailbox might I not have stuffed a couple squash into yet?
+Into which neighbor's mailbox might I not yet have stuffed a couple squash?
 I also don't have to figure out what to give my ravenous children for a quick, out-of-hand snack.
 The answer is in a jar on my pantry shelf.